 A great collection of resources, articles and pieces of inspiration.
 Smashing magazine has so much information across a range of topics it’s a great place to see what’s currently trending in the developer scene.

 With sections on Coding, Design, Mobile, Graphics, UX Design and CMS Frameworks such as WordPress it’s bursting to the seams with useful information.
+Check out these most recommended wordpress web hosting providers.

 Including a great weekly roundup listing the essential reading materials for each section it’s an important resource to visit frequently, to get any information you may have missed.